Reviews You Can Rely On

 REASONS TO AVOID

 If a well-insulated mitt is your preference, check out the Black Diamond Mercury Mitt.
-Built for both the recreational skier and professional in the field, it offers superb durability and warmth all season long.
-The fluffy Primaloft Gold insulation bundles your fingers together, keeping them toasty warm from first chair to the closing bell, and the BD.dry shell keeps your hands dry (and therefore, warm).
-The liner is removable, allowing for rapid drying after long days or on extended trips.
+Built for both resort skiing and technical use, these lofty mittens offer superb durability and warmth all season long.
+The fluffy Primaloft Gold insulation bundles your fingers together, keeping them toasty until the lifts stop spinning.
+The BD.Dry shell keeps your hands dry, and dry = warm.
+The fluffy mitten liner is removable, allowing for rapid drying after long days or on extended trips.
+It also offers more versatility, essentially giving you two mittens in one.
+Our lead tester said: “These lofty mitts have an über-cozy high-pile fleece on the inside that can keep your hands warm on a cold day or work in a pinch to quickly rewarm freezing fingers.”

 Read more: Black Diamond Mercury Mitt - Women's review